 Hi there!
 Thanks for joining me for a discussion on the many benefits of purchasing vintage, pre-owned and secondhand items.
 I bet there are more than you think!

-- It's incredibly sustainable and better for the environment!
+- First off, it's incredibly sustainable and better for the environment!
 This is because no new resources or energy are being used to create the product, lessening the burden of what goes into the trash and what the factories put out that pollutes the air and water and that exploits the workers or animals involved.

 - Vintage and antique items (especially furniture!) are almost ALWAYS made better, of higher quality materials and are built to last!
 You'll be hard-pressed to find too many vintage tables and bookshelves built out of flimsy plastic or MDF (I absolutely hate MDF - you'll probably hear me mention that a lot on this blog!).